 Personal Care Services Provider Training Requirements.
 Assisted Living Residence staff and contracted providers of Personal Care Services must complete an additional 54 hours of training prior to providing Personal Care Services to a Resident, 20 hours of which must be specific to the provision of Personal Care Services.
 The 20 hours of Personal Care training must be conducted by a qualified Registered Nurse with a valid Massachusetts license.
 The 54 hours of training must include the following topics:

-Personal hygiene;
+Bathing and personal care;

 The effects of dehydration;